sdt/Email-Sender-Transport-Mailgun/README.md

 ## Why use this module?

-The SMTP transport can also as used to send messages through Mailgun.
+The SMTP transport can also be used to send messages through Mailgun.
 In this case, Mailgun options must be specified with Mailgun-specific MIME headers.

 This module exposes those options as attributes, which can be set in code, or